MicrosoftDocs/customer-insights/ci-docs/journeys/developer-push-interactions.md

   - enduser
 ---

-# Implementing push notification interaction tracking
+# Implement push notification interaction tracking

-To learn more about the overall approach to setting up push notifications in Customer Insights - Journeys, visit the [Push notification setup overview](real-time-marketing-push-setup-overview.md).
+To learn more about the overall approach to setting up push notifications in Customer Insights - Journeys, visit the [push notification setup overview](real-time-marketing-push-setup-overview.md).

 To enable push notifications in Customer Insights - Journeys, you need to complete the following steps: